Republicans Protect Wealthy Tax Cheats Over Nation's Infrastructure

-Category: World Politics Hits: 4Senate Republicans are dead set on making sure that the rich people who they've been helping to avoid pay their taxes continue to have the privilege of cheating the rest of us.
+Category: World Politics Hits: 9Senate Republicans are dead set on making sure that the rich people who they've been helping to avoid pay their taxes continue to have the privilege of cheating the rest of us.
 It would appear that the Democrats participating in the sham called bipartisan infrastructure negotiations are okay with that.
 According to Sen. Jon Tester, a Montana Democrat, the group is "looking at alternative pay-fors to IRS tax enforcement."
 Again, this is about letting the wealthy off the hook for the taxes they already owe.
 It's not about new taxes.
 It's not about raising anyone's taxes.
 It's about continuing to allow the super-rich to cheat the rest of us, who do pay our tax bills every year.

 Read more https://crooksandliars.com/2021/07/republicans-schumer-reconciliation-taxes